-For rising sophomores, juniors and seniors, faculty and professional staff, the process will begin online through 'Inside F&M' under the 'My Info' tab.
-Once submitted , you may pick up your permit at Auxiliary Services, Steinman College Center, first floor Monday through Friday 9:00 am to 4:00 pm.
+The process will begin online through 'Inside F&M' under the 'My Info' tab.
+Once submitted , you may pick up your decal at the Diplomat Exchange, Steinman College Center, first floor Monday through Friday 9:00 am to 4:00 pm.
 Please show your state vehicle registration and College ID to receive the decal.
-Parking fines and appeals, bicycle registration, on campus parking areas, and general parking guidelines can also be found in our parking brochure.
+Parking fines and appeals, on campus parking areas, and general parking guidelines can also be found in our parking brochure.
 To submit an appeal, download the Parking Violation Appeal Form, complete it and return it to the Department of Public Safety within (5) days of receiving the violation notification.
 Appeals are reviewed and ruled upon by the Parking Review Board composed of a member of the Professional Staff and two students.
 Members of this committee shall remain anonymous.
 Public Safety presents the appeal but is not a voting member of the review board.
 The Board’s decision on an appeal is final.
 Please direct any questions regarding parking to Public Safety at 717-358-3939.

 Special Parking Requests